 The Four-Tier Response Protocol

+Build one threats category per month or per quarter — pick the highest likelihood first.
+Structure each one on a four-tier system: monitor the indicators, alert trigger and 72-hour response protocol, emergency escalation plan, and assigned owner.
+Document it, test it, run red team exercises against it.
 What is something that might happen to your company in the next three months?
 If it happened at 4pm on a Friday, what would you tell a buyer who was mid-diligence?
 If the answer is “I will figure it out over the weekend” — that is not a plan.
-It is a prayer.
-And hope is not a plan.
+Hope is not a plan.

 How does the four-tier response protocol work in the THREATS framework?